-These numbers show that the family criteria, the humanitarian clause and the sovereignty clause are only applied rarely by Switzerland.
-The family criteria in particular are generally applied strictly.
+These numbers show that the family criteria, the humanitarian clause and the sovereignty clause are only rarely applied by Switzerland.
+The family criteria in particular are generally applied narrowly.
 The SEM's practice regarding the effective relationship and regarding the definition of family members in the Dublin III Regulation is strict.
 A few recent examples can illustrate this: